smart-duck/veradco/README.md

 ### How to define Veradco Webhooks

 You have to deploy the webhooks in accordance with the endpoints you want to use.
+If you use the grpc kustomize, webhooks are defined in a config map and caBundle is updated by the init container.

 Basically, if you want to use the /validate/pods endpoint, then you have to define a webhook with a rule filtering pods resources as follow:
 ```yaml